inboundnow/inbound-pro/readme.md

 ### _IBN License_

-Structural property cannot be used or modified by a 3rd party without permission or issued license from InboundWP LLC.
+Structural property cannot be used distributed, or modified without a license issed from InboundWP LLC that delegates said permissions.

 ### Designation of Licenses